The correct way to fix apt-get warning “Key is stored in legacy trusted.gpg keyring” in Debian and Ubuntu

 W: https://{{some_reporsitory_url}}: Key is stored in legacy trusted.gpg keyring (/etc/apt/trusted.gpg), see the DEPRECATION section in apt-key(8) for details.

 This is a warning that apt-key is printing out.
-The tool has been used to mange the list of keys used by apt to authenticate packages.
-Packages which have been authenticated using these keys will be considered trusted.
+The tool apt-key was responsible for managing the list of keys used by apt to authenticate packages.
+Packages which could be authenticated using these keys were considered trusted.

-Back to the warning… the reason behind the warning is clear: apt-key is deprecated and will last be available in Debian 11 and Ubuntu 22.04.
+The reason behind the warning is clear: apt-key is deprecated and will no longer be available in versions beyond Debian 11 and beyond Ubuntu 22.04.

-There are several answers on stackoverflow.com, askubuntu.com, stackexchange.com and other similar sites, as well as on several blogs, where authors suggest exporting the keys from /etc/apt/trusted.gpg to /etc/apt/trusted.gpg.d/repository_keyring.gpg.
-However, the result will be that the keys in that folders will be used to authenticate any repository, which is the exact reason why apt-key got deprecated in the first place.
+There are several answers on stackoverflow.com, askubuntu.com, stackexchange.com and other similar sites, as well as on several blogs, where authors suggest exporting the keys from /etc/apt/trusted.gpg and adding them to /etc/apt/trusted.gpg.d/repository_keyring.gpg.
+However, that introduces a security concern, as the keys in that folders can be used to authenticate any repository, which is the exact reason why apt-key got deprecated in the first place.
+So by taking that advice, we undo the work that has been done to improve the security of Debian and Ubuntu.

 apt-key --keyring /etc/apt/trusted.gpg list 2>/dev/null |